How are the cold and flu different?

 Common cold symptoms

-Coughing, a runny nose, congestion and a sore throat are just some of the things patients with the common cold may experience, the Mayo Clinic says.
+Coughing, a runny nose, congestion and a sore throat are just some of the things patients with the common cold may experience, according to the Mayo Clinic.
 Others include sneezing and a minor headache or body aches.

+"It's usually harmless, although it might not feel that way," the Mayo Clinic says of the common cold.

-The Mayo Clinic also recommends seeking treatment if you experience certain health conditions, like when adults have a fever higher than 101.3 degrees Fahrenheit.
+It notes that people usually recuperate within seven to 10 days, but recommends looking for treatment for certain health conditions, like when adults have a fever higher than 101.3 degrees Fahrenheit.

 Flu symptoms